Breast Revision Orange County

 changing implant size or type

 Dissatisfaction with the size of one’s implants is the most common reason patients seek a breast revision, almost always switching to a larger implant.
 This procedure can be as simple as adding fill to existing saline implants to achieve a larger size or exchanging saline implants for silicone.
-This is the most straight forward of the revision procedures, we simply call it a “Remove & Replace”.
-It is often combined with a Breast Lift (Mastopexy), especially if a patient is downsizing their implants or if they have had changes in their breasts since their initial augmentation.
+When an existing implant is simply exchanged for a similar size, we call it a “Remove & Replace”.
+However, going down to a smaller implant often requires a Breast Lift (Mastopexy) for the outer breast tissue and a Capsulodesis to make the inner pocket small enough for the new implant size.
+Patients may also require a lift if they’ve had significant changes in their breasts since their initial augmentation.
 A mastopexy may also be needed to address sagging due to thinning of the breast tissue as a result of aging, weight gain/loss, pregnancy, or breastfeeding.
 All of these may result in the implants becoming more visible and the appearance less natural as well as sagging (ptosis).

 Improper implant placement or position